 While off-campus, students can take courses towards their general education requirement (Arts, Humanities, Language Studies, Non-Western, Science Lab and Social Science), as well as for major or minor credit.
 Additionally, students can take courses as "general elective" credit, or credit towards graduation (if you do not need a course to satisfy a particular requirement).

 It is important to note that Franklin & Marshall cannot issue transfer credit for a course taken in a department that is not represented at the college.
 If a course does not clearly fall under a department, the off-campus study advising staff can help you determine whether or not it can be accepted for credit.
-Courses in vocational, physical education, engineering, drafting, military science, criminal justice, and communications, most education courses, and music lessons may not be transferred back to Franklin & Marshall for credit.
+Courses in vocational/pre-professional/career, physical education, engineering, drafting, military science, criminal justice, communications/journalism, tourism/hospitality, most education courses, music lessons, and wine/gastronomy courses are examples of the categories of courses that may not be transferred back to Franklin & Marshall for credit.
 If you have a question about whether or not a course can be taken for credit, ask your off-campus study adviser in the Office of International Programs.